The Three Musketeers (1942 film): Production

 Posa Films hired a number of established stars cast to support its contract actor Cantinflas.
-Miguel M. Delgado, who was already considered "Cantinflas' exclusive director", was assigned the task to direct the lavish and expensive production.
+Miguel M. Delgado, who was already considered "Cantinflas' exclusive director", was assigned to direct the lavish and expensive production.
 Jaime Salvador, whose screenplay for the previous Cantinflas vehicle El gendarme desconocido brought him fame, adapted Dumas' novel for the screen.
 Ballet Theatre, a renowned dance group of the time, was employed to perform the ballet in the throne room scene.

 Release

 Los tres mosqueteros was a financial success.
 It "broke all box-office records" in Mexico and earned 123,000 pesos in its first week and 248,000 in the following three weeks.

 Accolades

 At the 1946 Cannes Film Festival, Los tres mosqueteros competed for the Grand Prix, which was awarded to another Mexican film, María Candelaria (1943).